juspay/Integration-kit/php-kit/README.md

 ### handlePaymentResponse.php
 Payment flow ends here, with hmac verification and order status call.
 This is the return url specified in /session api call or can be configured through dasboard.

 ### initiateRefund.php
-It takes three params unique_request_id, order_id, amount and initiates refund to server, it calls /refunds api.
+It takes order_id and initiates refund to server, it calls /refunds api.

-### initiatePaymentDataForm.php
-This is an example of checkout page and demo page for /session api spec, please note that all the fields are kept readonly intentionally because we recommend you to construct these params at server side.
-Send product-id from frontend and make a lookup at server side for amount.

-### initiateRefundDataForm.html
-This is just an example of checkout page and demo page for /refunds api spec

 ### PaymentHandler class
 This is where all the business logic is for calling payments api exists